 Valensole: A Must On A South Of France Itinerary

-As you follow your Provence itinerary, you will find many roadside lavender fields.
+As you follow this best itinerary Provence France, you will find many roadside lavender fields.
 Sometimes there is a place to pull off and sometimes not.
 The sight of lavender in bloom as far as the eye can see is more tempting than you can imagine.
 Stop.
 Let the delicate scent delight.

 Love lavender?
 Read the full post: Lavender Fields Provence: 7 Top Tips for Visiting